hhlim2/CourseProject-HB/README.md

 ```
 streamlit run final_project.py
 ```
+Open http://localhost:8080 in firefox for full features (PDF display does not work in Chrome)

 # Usage
 1. Input your question regarding topics covered in the cs441 textbook and receive an answer.
 The PDF viewer will bring you to the page/section where the answer can be found.